wickkan/mcdonalds-analysis/README.md

 # McDonalds Analysis

-Analysis of reviews for McDonalds stores in the United State
+Analysis of reviews for McDonalds stores in the United States